nicholastsh98/nicdfpan/README.md

 It can be assessed here: https://dfpanapp.onrender.com/

-Some Recorded Data is stored in the sample recordings folder for testing and verification purposes.
+Some Recorded Data is stored in the recordings folder for testing and vt aderification purposes.